 The dream was to start a business doing what we loved, to provide a workplace where guides could do what they loved, and to introduce as many people as possible to the wonder, adventure and joy of hiking and backpacking in the world's national parks and wild lands.
 We ran our first official Wildland Trekking backpacking trip in 2006.

-In 2015 we partnered with veteran international guide and outdoor instructor, Seth Quigg, to form a subsidiary called Wildland International, the global arm of our operation that runs trips in Peru, Ecuador, Patagonia, Iceland and Nepal.
-Coming soon are trips to Kilimanjaro, Norway, the Canadian Rockies and Northern Peru (Cordilleras Blanca and Huayhuash, the 2nd highest mountain range in the world!).
+In 2015 we partnered with veteran international guide and outdoor instructor, Seth Quigg, to form a partner company called Wildland International, the global arm of our operation that runs trips in Peru, Ecuador, Patagonia, Iceland, Nepal, and Kilimanjaro.
+Coming soon are trips to Norway, the French Alps and Northern Peru (Cordilleras Blanca and Huayhuash, the 2nd highest mountain range in the world!).

 Wildland Trekking Today

 Today we accommodate more than 7,000 guests annually.
 We operate hiking and backpacking tours in more than a dozen parks and wilderness areas in 8 different U.S. states, and in 6 countries.
 We run a variety of "trip styles" including hiking tours, backpacking trips, llama-supported treks, and ski and snowshoe tours.
 We employ more than 120 staff and have 5 offices in Arizona, Utah, Montana, California and North Carolina.
 And we donate more than $40,000 annually to conservation and non-profit efforts worldwide.